 Housing and Residence Life

-An integral part of the Office of Student Affairs, the Office of Residence Life is responsible for staffing, programming, building maintenance, and housekeeping services, and disciplinary matters for students living in the residence hall.
+The Office of Residence Life is responsible for staffing, programming, building maintenance, and housekeeping services, and disciplinary matters for students living in the residence hall.
 The staff strives to maintain a positive community atmosphere and is available to assist each student with their living and learning experiences at Juilliard.

 In addition to student housing, the Meredith Willson Residence Hall is home to the Daniel Saidenberg Faculty Suites and the Susan and Elihu Rose Presidential Suite, which provide apartment-style lodging for faculty members and guests.